-Please note: the video above covers a 13-day itinerary.
 We offer the Ausangate trek as a private only tour.
 No open groups.

 The Kandoo team will meet you at Cuzco airport and transfer you to your pre-trek hotel.
 Later you will attend a pre-trek briefing with your Lead Guide to prepare you for the challenge ahead.